C0SMlC/hustlers/README.md

 ## About the Project

 **Ques.IO** is a web application developed as part of the CodeINovact Hackathon.
 Our team aimed to create a user-friendly platform that generates questions based on user-defined criteria.
 The primary goal of our project is to simplify the process of creating questions for educational purposes, exams, and quizzes.
+The **Ques.IO** using OpenAI is a project that aims to automate the process of generating question papers for educational purposes using the power of OpenAI's language generation capabilities.
+This tool can be particularly useful for educators, teachers, and institutions who need to create a variety of question papers efficiently.

 **Key Features:**